RileyYlagan/rry235_coe332/final-project/README.md

     ```
 - This example will put the image into output.png in your container.
 This can be copied onto your device use `kubectl cp`

 Another way to interact with the API is through an outside NodePort service.
-Navigate to `https://isp-proxy.tacc.utexas.edu/rry235/ ` which can be used to print information and display the image.
+Navigate to `https://isp-proxy.tacc.utexas.edu/rry235/ ` which can be used to print information and download the image.
+For this, run the job in the python -debug container, then list the job in the browser and use the output to get the id to download the image from the job.

-<b>Note:</b> My port in nginx currently needs to be reset/remapped, will update when possible.